-The affable and affectionate nature of pugs makes it crucial to choose a breeder who cherishes this quality and makes sure their puppies are socialised.
-In order to help their puppies acquire a well-rounded temperament, a competent breeder will take the time to socialise them with humans, other dogs, and other situations.
+Pugs’ affable and affectionate nature makes it crucial to choose a breeder who cherishes this quality and ensures their puppies are socialized.
+To help their puppies acquire a well-rounded temperament, a competent breeder will take the time to socialize them with humans, other dogs, and other situations.

 - AIdentify a breeder that adores the breed:

 A trustworthy Pug breeder ought to be passionate about the breed.
 They ought to be able to respond to any inquiries you could have about pugs and give you useful details regarding their upkeep and health.

 - Inquire about their breeding philosophy: